HomeBlog

 Best fit

 It suits teams that already understand their market but need a better system for timing, prioritisation and handoff.
 It is the stronger fit when the business has enough activity at the top of the funnel but weak routing, too much manual prospecting or slow reaction to real buying signals.
-The model is built for signal-led prioritisation, workflow automation and internal system ownership.
+The model is built for signal-led prioritisation, workflow automation and internal system control.

 Where it may fall short